 Working “behind the scenes,” side by side with other airline professionals like senior Dispatch Managers, Crew Schedulers and Planners, Maintenance Controllers and Meteorologists, Aircraft Dispatchers plan, coordinate, execute, delay, cancel, and maintain “Positive Operational Control” of the airline fleet and flight schedules.
 All decisions are made in the airlines’ OCC by Aircraft Dispatchers and the Flight Operations Management team on a 24/7 basis.

-Our program is FAA approved for 300 hours.
+Our program is FAA approved for 300 hours and can be completed in 12 weeks/3 months.
 The material covered includes the requirements of the Federal Aviation Regulations, Part 65, Subpart C and covers the following subject matter:

 To be eligible to take the Aircraft Dispatcher Knowledge (Written) Exam, a person must be at least 21 years of age.
 To be eligible for an Aircraft Dispatcher Certificate (License), a person must meet the following criteria: